apache/accumulo-access/.github/ISSUE_TEMPLATE/post_vote_checklist.md

   - [ ] Merge `<version>-rc<N>-next` branch into a maintenance branch (if maintenance is expected), and then into the `main` branch (and push them)
   - [ ] Remove `*-rc*` branches
-  - [ ] Update the Accumulo-Access dependency versions in the contrib projects
 - [Nexus](https://repository.apache.org) tasks
   - [ ] Release the staging repository corresponding to the successful release candidate (use "release" button)
   - [ ] Drop any other staging repositories for Accumulo-Access (do *not* "release" or "promote" them)